shuntaak/shuntaak.github.io/_pages/publications.md

 Journal Papers
 ======
-1.
-The analysis of public-owned vehicle use with long-term GPS data and the possibility of use optimization: A case study in a working car project,
+1. <ins>M. Obara</ins>, T. Kashiyama, Y. Sekimoto, and H. Omata.
+The analysis of public-owned vehicle use with long-term GPS data and the possibility of use optimization: A case study in a working car project.
+Japan Society of Traffic Engineers (Special edition), 4(1):A286-A293, 2018.

 Proceedings